 Pillar / Cluster: Architecture and Sustainable Design

-As a board member of two companies, Solemma and Mapdwell, he works to bring the fruits of research on architectural and urban sustainability to designers and consumers.
+As a founding board member of two companies, Solemma and Mapdwell, Alstan works to bring the fruits of research on architectural and urban sustainability to designers and consumers.
 At Solemma, Alstan is the lead developer of DIVA, a highly optimized daylighting and energy modeling plug-in for Rhinoceros 3D.
-At Mapdwell, he creates urban maps of photovoltaic energy generation potential using GIS and simulation technologies in order to encourage the consumption of renewable resources.
+At Mapdwell, he created urban maps of photovoltaic energy generation potential using GIS and simulation technologies in order to encourage the consumption of renewable resources.

 - PhD in Building Technology, Massachusetts Institute of Technology, 2014

 - Master of Architecture (MArch), University of Pennsylvania, 2010

 - Bachelor of Science in Architecture (BSArch), Georgia Institute of Technology, 2008